YOUR TRANSPORTATION RESOURCE

 King Street Bicycle Lanes and Pedestrian Improvements

-The portion of King Street from Russell Road to Janney's Lane was recently resurfaced and a temporary center line was installed.
+The portion of King Street from Russell Road to Janney's Lane was resurfaced in October 2013.
 The City had received a number of requests from residents and civic associations for traffic calming along King Street.
 Throughout the outreach process for this project, it became very clear that safety improvements were needed along this roadway.
 The project is intended to slow vehicle speeds and provide a safer environment for pedestrians and cyclists.
 Bicycle facilities are recommended for King Street in the City's Pedestrian and Bicycle Mobility Plan which involved an extensive public outreach process in the development of the Plan's recommendations.
-These bicycle lanes would provide a connection from the King Street Metrorail Station to the newly installed bicycle facilities on Janney's Lane.
+These bicycle lanes provide a connection from the King Street Metrorail Station to the newly installed bicycle facilities on Janney's Lane.

 Implementation of the project will occur in phases, and work is dependent on weather conditions.
 Data including traffic speed, volume, pedestrian and bicycle counts will be conducted before and after the project is implemented.